balena-io-modules/balena-resource-bundle/README.md

 # Resource Bundle SDK

 A *Resource Bundle* is a file format that can carry arbitrary metadata and associated file-based payloads, and allows for streaming creation and consumption.
 It is a tarball with a specific file structure.
-It also supports signing.
+It also ensures contents integrity and supports signing.

 Resource bundles on their own are not very useful — they're merely the scaffolding and associated toolkit for creating other file formats.
 These are called *bundle types*.